10 Effective Tips to Prevent Tossing and Turning at Night

 Have you ever tried falling asleep in a bright room?
 It’s next to impossible.
 As with electronic devices, fluorescent light and daylight can have the same effects.

-Rather than facilitate sleep, they support stimulation, especially at night.
-To avoid having light interfere with your sleep, invest in blackout blinds or wear a sleep mask that fully covers your eyes.
+To avoid having light interfere with your sleep, invest in blackout curtains or wear a sleep mask that fully covers your eyes.

 8. Exercise regularly